The Path o/t Yellow River through China (3) Lower Reaches

 Click Map to go to Full Version !!

-The Path of the yellow river starts in Qinghai Province where a small spring originates from the foothills of Bayan Har Mountains in South Qinghai Province (East Tibet) not far from the border with Sichuan.
+The Path of the yellow river starts in Tibet.
+On the modern Map it is found as a location in Eastern Tibet where a small spring originates from the foothills of Bayan Har Mountains in the extreme south of what today is known as Qinghai Province not far from the border with Sichuan Province.

 To be exact, the river springs from the Northern Slopes of the Bayan Har mountains in the Yekuzonglie-basin at a height of +/- 4500 meters.